racerretrocoder/Alternative-FlightGear-Launcher/README.md

 If you need help, Check my F-22A Raptor github repository as theres a discord server link in which I can help you there.
 Enjoy!

+To compile it:
+install python 3.8.8
+Be sure to check add to PATH during the installation After its done, open a command prompt and type pip install pyinstaller

+In the same directory as main.py, enter pyinstaller --onefile --console main.py

+Once thats done, the compiled executeable will be in the "dist" folder